buddhikaum/Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal/README.md

 this algorithm selects sensors efficiently compared to selecting sensors from scratch.

-Laplacian.py generates the unnormalized laplacian from random graph on which the covariance of the graph signal depeneds on
+Laplacian.py generates the unnormalized laplacian from a random graph on which the covariance of the graph signal depeneds on.

+The proposed algorithm has a time complexity of O(n^3) compared to previously published greedy algorithm by Liu et. al. [1].

 Usage :